cdk8s-team/cdk8s-plus/docs/java.md

 Each key must consist of alphanumeric characters, '-', '_' or '.'.
 BinaryData can contain byte sequences that are not in the UTF-8 range.
 The keys stored in BinaryData must not overlap with the ones in the Data field, this is enforced during validation process.
-Using this field will require 1.10+ apiserver and kubelet.

 You can also add binary data using `configMap.addBinaryData()`.